Beetle Removal Edmonton - Major Pest Control

 Why do I have Asian lady beetles?

-Asian lady beetles were introduced to the United States as a form of biological pest control but are now a nuisance in Canada.
+Asian lady beetles were introduced to the United States as a form of biological pest control, but are now a nuisance in Canada.

 Asian lady beetles adapt to rural and urban environments and live for more than a year.
 In the winter, they seek out the warmth that homes provide and invade through tiny cracks and crevices.